-The process of appointing the governance bodies is clearly stated in PIF's bylaw, according to which, the Board of Directors and the General Assembly are appointed by the Palestinian President. (see also GAPP 2)
+PIF 's articles of association/ bylaws and governance manual state the process of appointing the governance bodies, according to which, the Board of Directors and the General Assembly are appointed by the Palestinian President (see GAPPs 1 and 2).

 PIF's annual reports, which include PIF's audited financial statements, are prepared and submitted to the President and the various governmental bodies and published on PIF's website.